Campus Safety Awareness

 Register Your Car With Campus Security

-- Parking stickers are required and fees apply for all students, faculty and staff on both the Haverhill and Lawrence campuses.
-Free and visitor parking is available in designated areas.
+- Parking stickers are required for all students, faculty and staff on both the Haverhill and Lawrence campuses.
+Visitor parking is also available in designated areas.
 Please refer to the Public Safety Parking Policy for detailed information.

 Secure Your Car and Its Contents

 - Always keep your car doors locked, both when you are traveling and when it is parked.
 Always keep valuable items out of view or locked in the trunk.
-Leaving stereo equipment, tapes, discs, wallets, radar detectors or other such items invite a break in, which may result in damage and loss.
+Leaving stereo equipment, wallets, laptops, cellphones or other such items invite a break in, which may result in damage and loss.

 When Going to Your Car…

 - Always try to walk with other people.
 Walk with your keys in your hand and be ready to unlock your car.
-Get in and lock it right away.
-Always check your backseat before getting into the car and when appropriate wait for others to start their cars before driving off.
+Always check your backseat before getting into the car.
+Once you unlock your car, get in and lock it right away.
+When appropriate wait for others to start their cars before driving off.

 Be Aware of Vehicles Behind You When Traveling